beatlabs/harvester/README.md

 ## Consul

-Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently applied.
+Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently.

 ## Todo